 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to sumatriptan, naproxen, aspirin, or other NSAID medicines (such as diclofenac, ibuprofen, Advil®, Celebrex®, or Ecotrin®).
-Do not use this medicine if you have a history of heart disease, heart attack, angina (chest pain), stroke, transient ischemic attack (TIA), ischemic bowel disease, peripheral vascular disease, liver disease, or right before or after having a heart bypass surgery.
-You should not use this medicine to prevent migraine headache attacks, or if you have uncontrolled high blood pressure, or migraine headaches of the hemiplegic or basilar type.
-Do not use this medicine if you have used an MAO inhibitor (MAOI) such as isocarboxacid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®) within the past two weeks.
-Do not use this medicine if you have taken other migraine medicines such as almotriptan (Axert?), frovatriptan (Frova®), naratriptan (Amerge®), rizatriptan (Maxalt®), or zolmitriptan (Zomig®) in the past 24 hours.
-Do not use this medicine if you have used an ergotamine medicine (such as methysergide, Cafergot®, D.H.E.
-45®, Ergomar®, or Migranal®) within the past 24 hours.
+Do not use this medicine if you have had an allergic reaction to sumatriptan, naproxen, aspirin, or other NSAID medicines (such as diclofenac, ibuprofen, Advil®, Celebrex®).
+Do not use this medicine if you have liver, heart, or blood vessel disease.
+Tell your doctor if you have high blood pressure that is not under control, a history of heart disease, heart attack, angina, stroke, transient ischemic attack (TIA), ischemic bowel disease, peripheral vascular disease, or coronary artery bypass graft (CABG) surgery.
+You should not use this medicine to prevent migraine attacks or for hemiplegic or basilar migraines.
+Do not use this medicine if in the past 2 weeks you have used an MAO inhibitor (MAOI, such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate®).
+Do not use this medicine if you have taken another migraine headache medicine in the past 24 hours, such as another triptan or an ergot medicine.
+These medicines include dihydroergotamine (D.H.E.
+45®, Migranal®), ergotamine (Cafergot®, Ergomar®, Wigraine®), Imitrex®, almotriptan (Axert?), eletriptan (Relpax®), frovatriptan (Frova®), naratriptan (Amerge®), rizatriptan (Maxalt®), or zolmitriptan (Zomig®).

 How to Use This Medicine